 Impact of reflections and re-reflections on speaker’s audio playback accuracy;

-Converting of the hologram of a listening point of a concert hall to the hologram in the location of a record listener’s ears in a listening room.
+Converting the hologram of a listening point of a concert hall to the hologram in the location of a record listener’s ears in a listening room.

 If we want to capture sound in one listening position in a concert hall we can use a head dummy with microphones in the head dummy’s “ears”.
 It is a non-trivial thing, as seems at first sight.
 However, the human head is a complex system for receiving acoustic waves.
 This is not simply 2 isolated microphones over the ears.

 Let’s imagine that we ideally modeled a ‘head’ as a sound wave receiver.
 But there is no single ideal model because different peoples have different “acoustic wave receivers” (further – “head receiver”).
-If we can model the head receivers of famous composers, musicians, trained listeners, we can release different editions of one concert (album)!
+If we can model the head receivers of famous composers, musicians, and trained listeners, we can release different editions of one concert (album)!

 In the first approach, I see a “head receiver” as a bi-microphone system with two outputs.
 Using microphones with a pattern similar to the human ear is desirable.
-Though it may be not enough for a complete simulation of the “live” listener’s ear system.
+However, it may be not enough for a complete simulation of the “live” listener’s ear system.